mustaphaboudouch/dayone-todo/README.md

 1. Docker gives me an update error, so I decide to do the project without Docker so as not to waste time.

-2. Backend server gives me error that cannot import from module, I tried adding `"type": "module"` to `package.json` file but the problem is not resolved.
-So I decided to change the import/export syntax from ES6 to ES5.
+2. The main server gives me an error that it cannot import from a module, I add `"type": "module"` to `package.json` file but the problem is not resolved.
+So I decided to change the import / export syntax from ES6 to ES5.